-- Utilize high-quality cost-effective training opportunities through NFA and EMI for as many personnel as possible. - Initiate networking, advance relationships, and emergency contact information with Smith County Fire Departments and surrounding response entities and private stakeholders. - Have qualified officers sit for the IAAI Certified Fire Investigator's and NAFI Certified Fire and Explosion Investigator's exam. - Initiate meetings, training, and work schedules of non-compensated volunteers for increased manpower and quality of coverage. - Attend ETAIA Conference and meetings for training and networking with related personnel within our region. - Explore and seek out emergency management grant opportunities at local, state, and federal level and apply for funding of qualified projects throughout Smith County.
+- Academy (NFA) and Emergency Management Institute (EMI) for as many personnel as possible. - Obtain International Association of Arson Investigators (IAAI) Certified Fire Investigator and/or National Association of Fire Investigators (NAFI) Certified Fire and Explosion Investigator's Certifications - Attend East Texas Arson Investigators Association (ETAIA) Conference and meetings for training and networking with related personnel within our region. - Schedule meetings, training, and work schedules of non-compensated volunteers for increased manpower and quality of coverage. - Initiate networking, advance relationships, and emergency contact information with Smith County Fire Departments and surrounding response entities and private stakeholders. - Continue improving social media outreach for public awareness/education of fire prevention as well as Fire Marshal's Office and Emergency Management information and events. - Host and present the Fire Prevention Week and Awards Ceremony in October 2024. - Purchase new Single-lens Reflex (SLR) digital cameras and cases to replace aging and damaged equipment. - Explore and seek out emergency management grant opportunities at local, state, and federal level and apply for funding of qualified projects throughout Smith County. - Obtain Emergency Management training for all personnel to be of assistance during a disaster and/or Emergency Operations Center (EOC) activation at the recommendation of the Emergency Management Coordinator (EMC). - Successfully plan and complete the Emergency Management Coordinator (EMC) Emergency Management Workshop, planning meetings, and all necessary drills. - Complete upfitting of two new vehicles purchased with American Rescue Plan Act (ARPA) funds and place in service to replace one aging vehicle and one aging/inadequate vehicle. - Work towards seamless integration between Emergency Operations Plan (EOP), Hazard Mitigation Plan (HMP), Community Wildfire Protection Plan (CWPP) to ensure a cohesive approach in emergency preparedness and response efforts. - Organize and conduct simulated emergency exercises regularly to test the efficiency of existing plans and procedures. - Develop training programs for employees, focusing on various aspects of emergency management, including incident command, communication protocols, and crisis intervention. - Develop proposals to secure funding for essential response capabilities such as mobile shelters, storage facilities, and generators to ensure the county's ability to provide immediate assistance during disasters. - Explore public-private partnerships and collaborations with local businesses to obtain the best pricing on resources for response equipment. - Increase community engagement through town hall meetings, workshops, and outreach events to educate residents about emergency preparedness, evacuation plans, and disaster response resources.

-- Obtain Emergency Management training for all personnel to be of assistance during a disaster and/or EOC activation at the recommendation of the EMC. - Prepare for upcoming Weather Plan updates. - Host and present the Fire Prevention Week and Awards Ceremony in October 2024. - Meet with Smith County Volunteer Firefighters Association, ESD 1, and ESD 2 to discuss improvements to the fire prevention program and possible funding opportunities. - Improve social media outreach for public awareness/education of fire prevention as well as Fire Marshal's Office and Emergency Management information and events. - Successfully plan and complete the EOC Emergency Management Workshop, planning meetings, and all necessary drills. - Work with IT to develop roles and responsibilities during EOC activations. - Use ARPA funds to purchase and upfit 2 vehicles to replace 2 aging vehicles. - Conduct a comprehensive review of current EOP's, HMP, and CWPP to identify areas in need of improvement. - Engage with local experts and community stakeholders to gather insights and feedback for enhancing the effectiveness and relevance of each plan. - Work towards seamless integration between EOP's, HMP, CWPP to ensure a cohesive approach in emergency preparedness and response efforts. - Organize and conduct simulated emergency exercises regularly to test the efficiency of existing plans and procedures. - Develop training program for employees, focusing on various aspects of emergency management, including incident command, communication protocols, and crisis intervention. - Develop proposals to secure funding for essential response capabilities such as mobile shelters, storage facilities, and generators to ensure the county's ability to provide immediate assistance during disasters. - Explore public-private partnerships and collaborations with local businesses to obtain the best pricing on resources for response equipment. - Increase community engagement through town hall meetings, workshops, and outreach events to educate residents about emergency preparedness, evacuation plans, and disaster response resources. - Collaborate with schools, community organizations, and local media outlets to disseminate information about emergency procedures and safety measures. - Develop public awareness campaigns utilizing various media channels to educate residents about the importance of disaster preparedness, mitigation strategies, and early warning systems. - Develop public awareness campaigns utilizing various media channels to educate residents about the importance of disaster preparedness, mitigation strategies, and early warning systems.
+- Collaborate with schools, community organizations, and local media outlets to disseminate information about emergency procedures and safety measures. - Develop public awareness campaigns utilizing various media channels to educate residents about the importance of disaster preparedness, mitigation strategies, and early warning systems.